tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidate.md

 *  test the header-options (cookies, referer, user-agent )
 *  test that the DNT header is being sent correctly when enabled
 *  test that no cookies are accepted from [ALLOW]ed requests
-   Go to Chrome:Settings and search for Cookies, Open the Cookies Setting and you will find an extension icon next to the choice "Block third-party cookies".
+   1.Go to Chrome:Settings and search for Cookies, Open the Cookies Setting and you will find an extension icon next to the choice "Block third-party cookies".
 When you Click that icon, it will tell you that this setting is controlled by AdNauseam.
 Click the disable button.

-   Then, Test in websites where AdNauseam is allowing anything that is not allowed by uBlock.
+   2.Then, Test in websites where AdNauseam is allowing anything that is not allowed by uBlock.
 (Ex:Youtube, New York Times) Make sure no cookies is accepted by using any tools suggested above.